matiaspakua/tech.notes.io/pages/how_to_build_a_knowledge_base.md

-# How to build a KnowledgeBase
+# How to build a Knowledge Base

 <style>
   .back-button {